xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 ### Recap

-There is no one size fit's it all.
+There is no one size fits it all.
 Performance will always be hard.
-But I hope you learned some techniques to measure an improve your applications performance.
+But I hope you learned some techniques to measure and improve your applications performance.

 If you find interesting what I'm doing, consider becoming a [patreon](//www.patreon.com/biohaz999) or [contact me](//www.delegate.at/) for training, development or consultancy.